hyperledger-archives/sawtooth-rfcs/text/0000-consensus-api.md

 [motivation]: #motivation

-The motivation for this RFC is to support integrating new non-lottery-based consensus mechanisms with Sawtooth, such as rBFT, while continuing to support PoET/SGX, PoET/Simulator, and devmode consensus modules.
+The motivation for this RFC is to support integrating new non-lottery-based consensus mechanisms with Sawtooth, such as raft and rBFT, while continuing to support PoET/SGX, PoET/Simulator, and devmode consensus algorithms.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation